tangYC05/Def_Not_Def_of_Attk_on_Titans/README.md

 # Def_Not_Def_of_Attk_on_Titans
-This is an aducational project Code
+This is an educational project code